 It really is a pleasure and a privilege to work with families and couples to mark those all important milestones in life with meaningful ceremonies and a sense of community – without a requirement for religion.

 My working life, before becoming a Humanist celebrant, included a few years as a radio presenter in the 80’s, television production in the 90’s and the best part of twenty years in the e-Learning industry as a script writer, voiceover and production manager.

-I was born in Cork and lived there until, sadly, my father died in a plane crash near Tuskar Rock off the Wexford coast in 1968.
+I was born in Cork in 1962 and lived there until, sadly, my father died in a plane crash near Tuskar Rock off the Wexford coast in 1968.
 The family moved to north Dublin the following year to be closer to extended family on both sides and that is where I grew up.
 I returned to Cork to work and to go to college – doing a BA in European Studies and, a few years later, a post-grad in Computer Science – both at University College Cork.

 Becoming a Humanist celebrant